 Russian Digital Law Bill Will Not Legalize Cryptocurrencies

 A draft bill aimed at protecting the rights of cryptocurrency owners while also regulating them in line with Russian laws was introduced to parliament in March with the biggest expectation being the legalization of cryptocurrency payments.
-However, as local media outlets report, the expectation of making digital currencies legal may not come to pass.
+However, as local media outlets report, the expectation of making digital currencies legal tender may not come to pass.

 The bill aims to establish a legal basis for digital rights and digital transactions, Head of the State Construction Committee Pavel Krasheninnikov told Izvestia.
 The bill is also considered a proof that the State Duma (Russian parliament) sees cryptocurrencies a promising technology that should be entered into the country’s legal framework.